nos-es/nos-es/README.md

 At the moment, I'm focusing on improving my backend skills on boot.dev and deepening my understanding of software architecture, Linux, and computer science fundamentals.

 I like learning by building small projects, experimenting, and practicing regularly.

-I enjoy coding every day and I try to keep learning step by step.